 are unique settings that you can set for this indicator (each indicator has specific editable settings).

 Keep signal for:

-This option is used if you would like to keep a signal for a specific number of candles.
+Use this option to keep a signal for a specific number of candles.
 Imagine you selected multiple indicators and 2 of them have to give a buy signal.
 Since not all indicators will signal a buy simultaneously, the buy (or sell) signal will remain for X candles.
 The time the signal will be shown depends on your candle size and the number of candles chosen.
 In our case, it is not necessary for the MESA.

 We have marked the signal as necessary because we want this indicator to indicate a buy each time we enter a position.
 This option is useful, for example, when you have a strategy made up of 6 indicators, but you only need to use 4 signaling a buy simultaneously to enter a trade.
-If you would like to have one out the 4 indicators active at all times just tick the option "necessary signal".
+If you would like to have 1 out of the 4 indicators active at all times, tick the option "necessary signal".

 Let's now add an indicator that can find the bottoms of this uptrend.
 William's %R is an oscillator that can find overbought or oversold zones.
 We will add this indicator on the 1-hour chart to find the oversold zones of the uptrend.